 What Shared Lives is

-- includes an approved Shared Lives Carer (Shared Lives Carers are ordinary people from the local community who are given training for this role)
+- Approved Shared Lives Carers are ordinary people from the local community who are given training for this role

 Who Shared Lives is for